yogi/fabacademy2016/w20-final.md

 I might use the surface mount LEDs as before.

 The next step is to prototype the code for all the boards hooked up to a central Arduino and talking I2C amongst themselves.
+I will
+    fabricate the remaining boards once I'm back in Trivandrum.